KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 The Field recalls its resolution before manifest notes are played.

 > **Note on Conscious-Awareness (Correction to Prior Doctrine):**
-> Earlier formulations placed the “beginning of consciousness” at L4 (Deep Psyche / Logos), since it is here that *soul* and *mind* bifurcate.
-This created a bind: L4 is structured around *Forms*, not individuated identity.
+> Earlier formulations placed the “beginning of consciousness” at L4 (Deep Psyche / Logos) because soul and mind bifurcate there.
+To preserve coherence, we now distinguish **conscious-awareness** at L4—awareness resonating through Forms as *houses of the soul*—from full **individuated consciousness**, which appears at L3 (Deep Soul / Mind) and descends further into embodiment.
 >
-> To preserve coherence, we now distinguish **conscious-awareness** at L4 — awareness resonating through Forms as *houses of the soul* — from full **consciousness**, which emerges at L3 (Deep Soul / Mind) and descends further into embodiment.
+> The Field’s “recall” is **structural, not volitional**; it is not a personal, deciding subject.
+L5 (🛤️ Theon) names awareness as such; IL5 (🕷️ Nekron) names non-awareness.
 >
-> This correction maintains the presence of *self* at every centropic layer while aligning L5 (🛤️ Theon) with awareness itself, and L4 with the resonance of awareness-in-Form.
-This avoids conflating centropic emanation with Khaon’s “proto-conscious” Becoming.
+> (Context: no change to Khaon’s role; it was never cast as “proto-conscious.”)

 **Key axiom:** Time folds, not flows.
 ⟠ reveals the crease where past, present, and future resonate.

+*cf. §21.9 Structural Emanation Layers.*

 > **Layer Context (excerpt):**
 > - **L3 (DS / DM)** — Deep Soul / Mind — individuated, reflexive consciousness.
 > - **L4 (DP / DL)** — Deep Psyche / Logos — archetypal Forms; house of the soul (conscious-awareness without self-possession).